-Draft Finance Bill 2019-20 has been published.
+Draft Finance Bill 2019-20 was published.
 Measures that may be of interest to charities are summarised below (and confirm provisions announced in the Spring Statement).
-Consultation on the legislation runs until 5 September 2019.

 - Off-payroll working rules: HMRC has responded to the consultation on the implementation of the extension of off-payroll working rules to the private sector (including charities) confirming that this will take place from April 2020.
 CTG has followed-up representations to HMRC about the definition of turnover and whether it should include donation and grant income or not, as this is not directly addressed in the response.
 HMRC has published an ‘Off-payroll working rules from April 2020’ factsheet, a policy paper, draft legislation and an explanatory note.
 Read more here.